-In 2001, Longview Chapel completed an addition to the Chapel that included "Long Hall", a 23 ft. by 51 ft. meeting area.
-The Hall will seat 80 people with a buffet serving table.
+In 2001, Longview Chapel completed an addition to the Chapel that included "Long Hall," a 23 ft. by 51 ft. meeting area.
+The Hall will seat 110 people with a buffet serving table.
 The following equipment is provided when Hall is rented.
-Please feel free to contact us if you have any further questions about receptions
+Please feel free to contact us if you have any further questions about receptions.

 The adjoining kitchen may be used for serving of food but NOT for meal preparation.
 Kitchen equipment and supplies may NOT be used without permission.
 Kitchen must be left clean and neat.

-FEE for the use of Long Hall is $400, which must be paid at time of booking.
-A $200 fee will be charged in the event of cancellation.
-The Fee also covers the cost of custodial, set up and take down of tables and chairs, emptying of trash, and the monitoring of the building during the reception.
+The fee for the use of Long Hall is $500.
+The rental fee is for a four hour span and includes a $150.00 custodial fee.
+To book Long Hall, a $200.00 non-refundable deposit is required.
+The remaining balance of $300.00 must be paid 30 days prior to the event.
+The fee also covers the cost of custodial take down of tables and chairs, emptying of trash, and the monitoring of the building during the reception.
 Custodian is not responsible for the taking down of decorations or the cleaning off of tables.
-Rental fee covers Three-Hours of Hall use.

 Miscellaneous Items of Importance:

 · Smoke-Free & Alcohol Free: No alcohol is allowed in the Church building or on the Church grounds at any time.
 SMOKING is ONLY allowed beyond the outer sidewalk away from the building.
 It is the responsibility of the bride and groom to make these rules known to all members of the wedding party.